wso2-attic/product-cep/modules/distribution/README.txt

 * Tracing Support - WSO2 CEP supports tracing a message at multiple stages of the event flow.
 * Event Flow Support - WSO2 CEP supports visualizing the event flow within the system.
 * Event Simulator - WSO2 CEP supports an easy gui to send sample events to test the event flow.
-* Sample framework for CEP
+* Siddhi Try It Tool - A tool for experimenting with Siddhi Query Language.
+* Execution Manager - A user friendly dashboard to customize preconfigured domain-specific execution parameters.
+* Analytics Dashboard - An inbuilt dashboard, capable of visualizing event streams in real-time
 * Easily Integrates with Enterprise System - by RESTful HTTP protocol with JSON, JMS MAP/XML/Text messages, SOAP and Email
 * Support for Long Duration Queries - Supports periodic snapshots to a scalable persistence store (Apache Cassandra).
-* Tightly Integrates with WSO2 Business Activity Monitor - for recording and post processing of events with Map-Reduce via Apache Hadoop.
+* Tightly Integrates with WSO2 Data Analytics Server - for recording and post processing of events.
-* Realtime Dashboard using WSO2 User Engagement Server
+* Realtime Dashboard using the inbuilt Analytics Dashboard
 * Siddhi Extensions
 * Event Adaptor Extension
 * Configuration based class loading mechanism for Siddhi